shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You can learn an additional bending trick at levels 6, 10, 14, 17, 18, and 20.
 You may not learn a bending trick more than once, and you may not replace a bending trick you know with a new bending trick.

-# Bond Affinity Improvement
 Bending tricks, unless stated otherwise, are bound by both your Tether Range and Spell Duration.
 Unless stated otherwise, they require an action to activate.
 You may manually end any bending trick as an action.

-At level 8, when you may learn a new Bond Affinity option, you now have more options to choose from:
 Once you use a bending trick, you can’t use that bending trick again until you finish a short rest.

--   Focused: Double your spellcasting ability modifier for this spell cast.
--   Capital: Double the amount of levels this spell cast is upcast by, if it is already being upcast.
--   Animating: Cast this spell without requiring concentration.
 # Reality Studier

 At level 7, when you learn a new spell in your bonded schools, you regain spell points equal to that spell’s casted level.